New facts trigger new trends

 This new landscape is driving new thinking and innovation.
 Tax policymakers are being forced to innovate.
 Tax directors are being compelled to view tax strategies, tax processes and tax leadership in very different ways.

 At our Summit, moderated by ITN journalist and TV presenter Mary Nightingale, we will explore these themes.
-We will hear from policy experts including Pascal Saint-Amans (Director, Centre for Tax Policy and Administration, Organisation for Economic Co-operation and Development) and Professor Pasquale Pistone (Academic Chairman for IBFD and Professor at the University of Salerno (Italy)) and John Micklethwait (Editor-in-chief of The Economist magazine).
+We will hear from policy experts including Pascal Saint-Amans (Director, Centre for Tax Policy and Administration, Organisation for Economic Co-operation and Development), Professor Pasquale Pistone (Academic Chairman for IBFD and Professor at the University of Salerno (Italy)) and John Micklethwait (Editor-in-chief of The Economist magazine).
 We will hear from trend and technology experts, including David Rowan (Editor, Wired magazine), Alwin Magimay (Head of Digital and Analytics, KPMG in the UK), and Professor Viktor Mayer-Schönberger (Professor of Internet Governance, Oxford) and author of the bestselling book Big Data: A Revolution That Will Transform How We Live, Work and Think.